 Processing Sole Source Purchases

-If a purchase meets the above requirements, the Requisitioner should complete a Sole Source Justification form and submit it, along with the Requisition form, to Procurement.
+If a purchase meets the above requirements, the Requisitioner should complete a Sole Source Justification form and submit it, along with the Requisition, to Procurement.

 Procurement will review the information and make a determination whether the circumstances call for a sole sourcing situation—in other words, whether only one source exists that meets the Laboratory’s requirements at a fair and reasonable price.
 If the Procurement Specialist determines that multiple potential suppliers could in fact satisfy the Laboratory’s requirements, then the Procurement Specialist will work with you to initiate the competitive sourcing process.